 Harry Weichsel, a Holocaust survivor, returned to the land of his youth, Germany, for the first time in 1992 and was shocked to discover that the old synagogue in his home town, Wetter, was being used as a stable.
 Weichsel wrote a letter to the mayor of Wetter, suggesting a collaborative effort between Wetter and any surviving Jewish families to reclaim and restore the synagogue.
 Next, he learned there were no Jewish families left in Wetter, and therefore no longer a need for a synagogue.
 So Weichsel proposed it be turned into a cultural and learning center.
+What happened next is the subject of the documentary, Robbery of the Heart, which will be shown at the South End Library on August 13 at 6:00 PM.
+Filmmaker Micah Brandt, will participate in the post-movie discussion.

 The city of Wetter agreed that restoring the synagogue was a good idea, but felt they should take on the responsibility on their own.
 The restoration was completed in time for 2008, when all across Germany remembrances were being held for the 70th anniversary of Kristallnacht, also known as the night of broken glass, a pogrom that took place the evening of November 9th, 1938, when the Nazis destroyed Jewish businesses and homes and sent 30,000 Jews to concentration camps.